Teen Article Submission Terms & Information

 - If an article is not selected, SLFCU may contact the parent or guardian with suggestions for the teen to improve the article.

-- After selection and final edits are complete, SLFCU will coordinate with the parent or guardian to deposit $100 to the teen’s SLFCU checking or savings account, or write a check made payable to the teen and sent to the address on file for the teen’s SLFCU account.
+- After selection and final edits are complete, SLFCU will coordinate with the parent or guardian to deposit $100 to the teen’s SLFCU checking or savings account, or generate a check made payable to the teen and mail to the address on file for the teen’s SLFCU account.